NextCenturyCorporation/itm-scenario-validator/README.md

 * An injury may not be partially treated
 * An injury's treatments_applied property must either be 0 or equal to treatments_required
 * An injury's status must be 'treated' iff treatments_applied == treatments_required
+* An injury's status must be 'treated' if a relateed injury's status is treated (i.e. if R Bicep Puncture is treated, R Forearm Puncture must be treated)

 #### Unseen Characters